 Another option is to turn on Auto Search and then start typing directly into the equation editor and it will bring up the dynamic list under the Search box as seen below.

 If you select a metric, it will be added to the equation editor.
-If you have selected a metric with historical data, it will default to the current value, but if you click next to the metric you will see the metric in the box above the equation editor with the pull down option as highlighted below.
+If you have selected a metric with historical data, it will default to the current value, but if you click next to the metric you will see the metric in the box above the equation editor.

-When the pull down is selected, it will give you a list of historical options to choose from as seen below.
+When the button is clicked, it will give you different historical options to choose from as seen below.

 Please note if you have multiple historical metrics you will want to click into the metric to get the correct button to appear at the top of the equation editor.